-To create a new escalation policy, simply click the “Create Escalation Policy” button.
+To create a new escalation policy, simply click the ‘Create Escalation Policy’ button as shown above.

 - To create Escalation Rules, keep the following in mind:

 You can pick who to notify when an incident is created.
-It can be specific persons, or the person on call from your team’s schedule or a combinations of the same.
+It can be specific people, or the person on call from your team’s schedule or a combination of them.

-You can pick when else someone should be notified ex. the Team Lead to be notified 15 minutes later.
+You can pick when someone else should be notified.
+For eg: the Team Lead can automatically be notified 15 minutes later.
 This is shown below:

 - How each person is notified depends on the notification rules they or their team managers/admins have set up.